 You can execute SQL queries by visiting the Query tab in the top menu bar.
 Make sure you change the Context drop-down menu to HLSP_ATLAS_VAR.
 We have provided a few tutorials that demonstrate how to query the ATLAS-VAR variable star catalog.

 NOTE: When entering these examples into CasJobs, do NOT include the numbers or pipe characters ("|"), those are only used to reference the line numbers here.

 Tutorial 1: Select 10 Targets Classified As "Pulse" With Period Between 0.3 and 0.9 Days And Return The Cyan Filter Light Curves

-Line 5 selects the ATO_ID, class, and fp_period values from the "ctePLUS" variable we created in Lines 1-4, and selects the filter, m, and mjd columns from the "detection" table.
+Line 2: selects the ATO_ID, class, and fp_period values from the "ctePLUS" variable we created in Line 1, and selects the filter, m, and mjd columns from the "detection" table.

-Line 6 assigns the "ctePLUS" variable to "o" and the "detection" table as "d" so that they can be used as short-hand elsewhere, for example, Line 5, 7, and 8.
+Line 3: assigns the "ctePLUS" variable to "o" and the "detection" table as "d" so that they can be used as short-hand elsewhere, for example, Lines 2, 4, and 5.
 It also performs a "join" between the "ctePLUS" variable and the "detection" table using the "objid" column from both.
 The "objid" column is a common key that allows SQL to combine the information in the "ctePLUS" and "detection" tables using this column as a common link between the two.

-Line 7 applies a further constraint to only return the "cyan" ATLAS filter data, while Line 8 orders the output table by first the ATO_ID, then the MJD.
+Line 5: orders the output table by first the ATO_ID, then the MJD.